saranyavs21/sqlha/README.md

 ## 📄 Notes

-- The NSG rules in the templates include ports needed for RDP, WSFC, and SQL.
+- You can customize names, IP addresses, domain names, admin usernames/passwords, etc., in the template parameters.
-- Change any hardcoded passwords in the `sqlserviceaccount.ps1` script before use.
+- The NSG rules in the templates include ports needed for RDP and WSFC.
+You can also use separate NSGs for SQL and DC.
 - Cloud Witness storage account is created automatically if specified.

 ---